calaldees/teachingWorkshops/teacherTraining/assessment.md

     * Sort the list

 * When dealing with averages on this scale, no excuse matters
     * One student had XYZ so they attained poorly.
 Well averages state another student did better than expected.
 The world is even.
-The exucse that a whole class is 'rotten' doesn't hold up against the averages.
+The excuse that a whole class is 'rotten' doesn't hold up against the averages.
 The weak link is you.

 * Schools want this standardised assessment
 * Parents want this standardised assessment